This is a fascinating example of the legal community’s incomprehensible standards regarding who is and who isn’t fit to practice law.

 (b) commit a criminal act that reflects adversely on the lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects;

 (c) engage in conduct involving dishonesty, fraud, deceit or misrepresentation…

 Explain to me why killing Snoopy reflects on a lawyer’s “honesty, trustworthiness or fitness as a lawyer” more than cheating and committing petty theft from people who trust you.

 Of course, you can’t. unless Snoopy was Pastor’s client?
 Killing a client is always bad.

 Emotionally, I have no problem with seeing an animal abuser kicked out of my profession, but I don’t understand what values are being applied.
 Is it the commission of a crime?
-Most lawyer crimes don’t result in disbarment, if they don’t involve laying, cheating or stealing.
+Most lawyer crimes don’t result in disbarment, if they don’t involve lying, cheating or stealing.
 Surely the argument used to protect Edwards, which in his case is pure rationalization, actually applies to Pastor.
 There is no basis on which to conclude that he isn’t competent, zealous and trustworthy—just keep him away from pets.

 Now, you may well ask, “Isn’t this at least “moral turpitude?”
 That’s the character flaw that will keep applicants for bar membership from getting a license due to character deficiency.
 There are two points related to that.
 First, moral turpitude might keep you out of the law at the outset, but it is not one of the official no-nos that will get you kicked out of it one you are a practicing lawyer.
 The legal definition of moral turpitude is an act or behavior that gravely violates the sentiment or accepted standard of the community.
 Brutalizing an animal would certainly qualify.
 The ABA, however, greatly narrowed the definition as it was applicable to legal discipline: